jowilf/sqlalchemy-file/docs/index.md

 # Overview

-**SQLAlchemy-file** is a [SQLAlchemy](https://www.sqlalchemy.org/) extension for attaching files to SQLAlchemy model and uploading them to various storage such as Amazon S3, Rackspace CloudFiles, Google Storage and others using [Apache Libcloud](https://github.com/apache/libcloud).
+**SQLAlchemy-file** is a [SQLAlchemy](https://www.sqlalchemy.org/) extension for attaching files to SQLAlchemy model and uploading them to various storage such as Local Storage, Amazon S3, Rackspace CloudFiles, Google Storage and others using [Apache Libcloud](https://github.com/apache/libcloud).

 <p align="center">